nucypher/pyUmbral/README.rst

-pyUmbral is a 100% python implementation of Umbral using OpenSSL and Cryptography.io, enabling users to perform *split-key proxy-rencryption* and public key encryption in an understandable and usable manner.
+pyUmbral is a 100% python implementation of Umbral using OpenSSL and Cryptography.io, enabling users to perform *split-key proxy-rencryption* and public key encryption in an understandable, usable manner.

 Features